BenWolstencroft/home-assistant-floorplan/README.md

 ### Basic Configuration

-Create `floorplan/floorplan.yaml` in your Home Assistant configuration directory:
+Create `floorplan/floorplan.yaml` in your Home Assistant configuration directory (see `floorplan.yaml.example` for a complete example):

+> **Auto-reload enabled**: The integration automatically watches for changes to `floorplan.yaml` and reloads every 2 seconds.
+You can also manually reload using the `floorplan.reload` service.

 ```yaml
 floors: